 In a wide-ranging speech before the United Nations General Assembly on Wednesday (3 October), the Argentinian Foreign Minister, Sr.

-In a wide-ranging speech before the United Nations General Assembly on Wednesday (3 October), the Argentinian Foreign Minister, Sr. Alberto Vignes, called for solidarity amongst the peoples of Latin America in their movement towards liberation.
+Background: In a wide-ranging speech before the United Nations General Assembly on Wednesday (3 October), the Argentinian Foreign Minister, Sr. Alberto Vignes, called for solidarity amongst the peoples of Latin America in their movement towards liberation.

 He saw his concern over the future of Latin America fitting squarely with the wider concept of the Third World.